SPH73/Santorini-nail-bar/README.md

 </p>

 #### Deployment
 The site is deployed on GitHub pages as well as Netlify (via GitHub) from the master branch and will update automatically upon new commits.
-They can be accessed via https://sph73.github.io/Santorini-nail-bar/ and https://santorininailsofficial.netlify.com/ The reason, I have used different names is to avoid confusion at a later date once the owner has her site hosted on Netlify as a custom domain.
+They can be accessed via https://sph73.github.io/Santorini-nail-bar/ and https://santorininailsofficial.netlify.com/ The reason, I have used different names is to avoid confusion at a later date once the owner has her site hosted on Netlify as a custom domain. *Please note that the contact form will only work when accessing the site via the netlify link.*

 #### Credits